wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>graphiteFormat</td>
-<td markdown="span">Indexes of fields within your Graphite/collectd metric names that correspond to a hostname.
+<td markdown="span">Indexes of fields within Graphite and collectd metric names that correspond to a hostname.
 For example, if your metrics have the format: `collectd.prod.www04.cpu.loadavg.1m` specify the 3rd and 2nd indexes (www04.prod) to be extracted and treated as the hostname.
 The remainder `collectd.cpu.loadavg.1m` is treated as the metric name.</td>
 <td>A comma-separated list of indexes.</td>
 <td>3,2<br/>
 4,2,5<br/>